brihijoshi/ILIADImageTools/README.md

 1. Sending single channel data with virtual port is a challenge.
 Currently trying to overcome it.
 2. I still haven't figured out how to connect reaper to a virtual port.
 3. How to automatically enable new MIDI ports in Reaper?

+## Week 5 -- 3rd Feb to 10th Feb

+1. Started reading MIDI data in detail, will take more time.
+2. Multiple channel data sending in Reaper is on.
+However, it is taking more time than expected, so moved on to controlling sleep time dynamically
+3. Started looking into how to control Sleep time dynamically.
+4. Sleep time cannot be controlled dynamically, however once the batch of data is sent, it can be changed and accordingly set.
+5. Initially tried looking at how notes are played in Mido and tried to set the speed of the data transfer using internal Mido functions, but that doesn't _seem possible_ at the moment.

+### Issues
+1. Sleep time cannot be changed dynamically.
+Need to check how to send data in a fast and slow

+## Week 5 -- 10th Feb to 17th Feb

+__NO WORK, AT WSDM__